We are live on DevHunt: tool of the week contest

 Auth

-We are gonna create a new file lib/auth.ts to store our functions related to auth.
+We are gonna create a new file lib/auth.svelte.ts to store our helper auth function.

 localStorage.removeItem('token');